 Dosage for thrombocytopenia in adults with chronic ITP

 When a dosage is reached that keeps your platelet count stable at a level of at least 50,000 per microliter (mcL), you’ll continue taking that dosage.
-At this point, your platelet count will be checked once a month.
+At this point, your platelet count will be checked once per month.

 Dosage for thrombocytopenia in adults with chronic liver disease

 The usual dosage for thrombocytopenia in adults with chronic liver disease depends on your platelet count.
-If your platelet count is below 40,000 per mcL, the recommended dosage is 60 mg (three tablets) taken once a day for 5 days.
+If your platelet count is below 40,000 per mcL, the recommended dosage is 60 mg (three tablets) taken once per day for 5 days.

 You’ll start taking Doptelet 10 to 13 days before the planned procedure.